 The implication of the second result in \Cref{lem:dist_classical_lb} is that $\Omega(L)$ rounds of communication are necessary in order to obtain an exponential communication advantage for small $L$, since otherwise the number of qubits of communication required can scale linearly with $N$.

-Combining \Cref{lem:dist_gradients_ub} and \Cref{lem:dist_classical_lb}, in the regime where $L = O(\polyl(N))$, which is relevant for classical machine learning models, we obtain an exponential advantage in communication complexity for both inference and gradient estimation.
+The combination of \Cref{lem:inference_ub}, \Cref{lem:dist_gradients_ub} and \Cref{lem:dist_classical_lb} immediately implies exponential savings in communication for gradient estimation and inference: \begin{theorem} If $L = O(\polyl(N)),P = O(\poly(N))$ and sufficiently large $N$, solving \Cref{prob:dist_inference} or \Cref{prob:dist_grad_estimation} with nontrivial success probability requires $\Omega(\sqrt{N})$ bits of classical communication, while $O(\polyl(N, 1/\delta) \poly(1/\gve))$ qubits of communication suffice to solve these problems with probability at least $1-\delta$. \end{theorem} The regime where $L = O(\polyl(N))$ is relevant for many classes of machine learning models.
 The required overhead in terms of time and space is only polynomial when compared to the straightforward classical algorithms for these problems.

 The distribution of the model as in \cref{eq:distributed_model} is an example of pipelining.
 Data parallelism is another common approach to distributed machine learning in which subsets of the data are distributed to identical copies of the model.
 In \Cref{app:data_parallelism} we show that it can also be implemented using quantum circuits, which can then trained using gradient descent requiring quantum communication that is logarithmic in the number of parameters and input size.